iamvenuannapureddy/Linkedin/Projects/Project-2/Readme.md

  application performance, security, and scalability.
 I'd love to hear your thoughts!

 #AWS #LiftAndShift #CloudMigration #DevOps #FullStackDevelopment #Vagrant #Terraform #ReactJS #NodeJS #NGINX #ApacheTomcat #Memcached #RabbitMQ #LinkedInProjects

+This LinkedIn post will help you showcase your expertise in cloud migration, particularly the Lift and Shift strategy, and demonstrate your ability to manage complex multi-tier applications on AWS.
+This will be highly attractive to potential employers or collaborators in the cloud and DevOps space.